singh-man/books/crackingTheCoding/17_hard.md

 67			max = Math.max(max, n.locationWithinList);
 68		}
 69
 70		return new Range(bestRangeMin, bestRangeMax);
 71	}
 ```
 We're going through B elements in getShortestClosure, and each time pass in the for loop will take O(log S) time (the time to insert/remove from the heap).
 This algorithm will therefore take O(B log S) time in the worst case.

 **17.19  Missing  Two:**  You are given an array with all the numbers from 1 to N appearing  exactly once, except for one number that is missing.
-How can you find the missing number in O(N) time and
-O(1) space?What if there were two numbers missing?
+How can you find the missing number in O(N) time and O(1) space?
+What if there were two numbers missing?

 SOLUTIONS